The Appeal of Authentic Community

 The article was published in the University of Manitoba’s journal Mosaic: an Interdisciplinary Critical Journal.
 It is behind a paywall at this time but is available on JSTOR for those who have access.

-Clarke is Associate Professor of 20th century British literature and critical theory at University of North Carolina.
-He holds both doctoral and undergraduate degrees from Oxford University (and is, I am almost certain, English-born).
+Ben Clarke is Associate Professor of 20th-century British literature and critical theory at the University of North Carolina.
+He holds both doctoral and undergraduate degrees from Oxford University and almost certainly was raised in Britain.

-Clarke argues that a group of mid-1900s writers, to whom we must add Gorham and Duff in my view, idealized the pub, indeed created “myths and fantasies”.
-It beckoned to them as an alternative to the fragmented, self-interested existence modern capitalism demands of its (successful) participants.
-The writers he profiled posited a desirable working class community exemplified by the everyman’s pub, a quality the middle classes had tragically lost.
+Clarke argues that a group of mid-1900s writers idealized the pub, indeed created “myths and fantasies” around it.
+The pub beckoned to them as an alternative to what they perceived as the relentless individualism modern capitalism favours.
+These writers posited a desirable community of workers and artists as exemplified by their pub, a quality the middle classes had tragically lost by the mid-1900s.